 Rocked by McQueen both on and off screen, these can be found across many retailers.
 Amazon has a shit ton of options, as do almost every menswear store in your local mall.

-For my money, J.Crew has the right mix of style, quality and price.
+For my money, Banana Republic has the right mix of style, quality and price.
 While the base price for their sweaters can be steep (like, $200 steep), they tend to have sales fairly often, which bring them down to a more reasonable $150 or under.

 Suede Chukka Boots